webxdc/store/README.md

 To develop the tests, create a development environment with `tox -e py --devenv env` and activate it with `. env/bin/activate`.
 Afterwards run `pytest`.

+### Releasing

+TODO: create the tarball and a GitHub release on version tags.

+To create locally the distribution tarball run the script at `./scripts/dist.sh`